rzhang0716/Data-Science/Statistics/Readme.md

 ## Basic Concepts
-<br>1.
-Population: The collection of all subjects of interest.
+1. Population: The collection of all subjects of interest.
-<br>2.
-Sample: A subgroup of population from what we collect information.
+2. Sample: A subgroup of population from what we collect information.<br>
 <br>3.
 Sample Size: The number of subjects in a sample.
 <br>4.
 Sample space: A list of all possible outcomes.
 <br>5.
 Parameter: Any summaries obtained from population.